denizzzka/libopencm3_kdsch/README.md

 ## Why?

-Meson better supports projects with several dependencies than Make.
-Therefore, it is a reasonable choice in more complex microcontroller projects.
+Meson supports multi-dependency projects better than Make does.
+Therefore, Meson is a reasonable choice in complex microcontroller projects.

 ## Status